 Let’s start with the basics.
 An electronic lab notebook must be able to create, import, store and retrieve all important data types in digital format.
 Important examples include:

 - A text processor which allows you to write notes and format them, as you would do with Microsoft Word.
 Ideally, the ELN should allow you to import existing Word documents and keep editing them within the tool, and vice versa when exporting from your digital notebook to a Word file.

-- A spreadsheet tool that at the very minimum allows you to create tables, enter data, perform some basic formatting and common calculations within the ELN, as well as import from and export to Excel.
-Additional advanced features would typically require an integration with Office 365.
+- A spreadsheet tool which allows you to create tables, enter and format data, perform calculations and create graphs within the ELN, as well as import from and export to Excel.

-- The ability to import images and add annotations (through text or sketching).
-For example, you can annotate your western blot with the molecular weights of the ladder and even highlight the specific bands that strengthen your hypothesis.
-You need to assure that the annotations are created as an image overlay and do not alter the raw data that you uploaded.
+- The ability to import images and add annotations.
+You need to ensure that the annotations are created as an image overlay and do not alter the raw data that you uploaded.